 Randy Russell serves as WFP USA’s Chairman of the Board and is president and partner of The Russell Group, an agricultural and food consulting firm.
 Throughout his career, he has served in a number of agricultural policy positions, both inside and outside of government, including chief of staff for Secretary of Agriculture John R. Block, deputy assistant secretary for economics at the U.S. Department of Agriculture, vice president for agriculture and trade policy at the National Council of Farmer Cooperatives, director of government relations for The Pillsbury Company, and the 1981 Farm Bill coordinator for the USDA.
-Russell received a bachelor’s degree in public administration and a master’s degree in economics from George Mason University, where he did his undergraduate work in public administration and graduate studies in economics.
+Russell received a bachelor’s degree in public administration and a master’s degree in economics from George Mason University.

 In addition to his service for WFP USA, Randy has been actively involved in the Big Brothers/Big Sisters Program in Northern Virginia.
 He was a Big Brother for ten years and was named President, Vice President and Treasurer of the Northern Virginia Council of Big Brothers/Big Sisters and served on the Board of Big Brothers/Big Sisters of the National Capital Area.
 Randy is also on the Board of Governors of the Bryce Harlow Foundation, encouraging the highest standards for professional lobbying and government affairs, and has and continues to serve as a mentor for fellowship recipients interested in going into advocacy.